Did you know emotional support animals enjoy special protections in Puerto Rico?

-Vaccinate Your ESA
+Vaccinate Your Animal

-Some regions do require a Rabies Titer Test; Puerto Rico is not one of those areas.
+Some regions require a Rabies Titer Test; however, Puerto Rico is not one of those areas.
 According to the Centers for Disease Control and Prevention;

 “A rabies antibody titer is essentially an estimation of an immune response against rabies virus (either through exposure or vaccination).
 The RFFIT is one method which provides a laboratory measurement of the ability of an individual human or animal serum sample to neutralize rabies virus.”

-Returning to Puerto Rico With Your ESA
+Returning to Puerto Rico with Your Animal

-If you have an ESA that is not a dog or cat, some terms must be followed.
+If you have an animal that is not a dog or cat, some terms must be followed.
 Birds entering Puerto Rico will need to be quarantined for 30 days.
 However, birds that were obtained in the United States may enter Puerto Rico without quarantine.
 All birds will need a permit number and an endorsed health certificate issued right before travel and proof of negative test results for Avian influenza, Chlamydia psittaci, and Newcastle disease.

 Other animals such as reptiles, rabbits, and small rodents will need a current health certificate and import permit to enter Puerto Rico.

-If your ESA is a turtle or a parrot, you should verify that it is not protected under the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).
+If your animal is a turtle or a parrot, you should verify that it is not protected under the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).
 You will also need to apply for additional permits if this is the case.